Introduction: The Invasive Species Challenge

 Chapter 4.
 A Quick Key to Identifying Major Species of Invasive Plants: A step by step guide for the user with the familiar biology key format.

 Part II.
-A Field Guide To Individual Species – Each plant, sometimes accompanied by closely related plants, has two or more pages.
+A Field Guide To Individual Species – New in the third edition is an Alert List, with brief descriptions of a selection of newly emerging invasive plants from different regions.
+For more established species, each plant, sometimes accompanied by closely related plants, has two or more pages.
 Pages show pictures of the plant with its most identifiable and typical features.
 The pages have information under the following topics:

 - Name and Family (the Latin and common names of the plant and its family and other plants that might be confused with it)